+Here, we focus on a specific aspect of these models: the effect of unequal update rates for private and expressed opinions in a binary choice framework, which is relevant to surprisingly complex problems \cite{schelling1973}.
+We study this effect within the nonlinear $q$-voter framework, one of the most widely used statistical-physics approaches to opinion dynamics \cite{Castellano2009,nyczka_phase_2012,Mobilia2015,Gradowski2020}. {This framework is particularly relevant here because it captures social-psychological mechanisms such as conformity, independence, and anticonformity, and provides a natural basis for modeling the interplay between private and expressed opinions; for a broader discussion of links between opinion-dynamics models and social psychology, see~\cite{jedrzejewski_statistical_2019}.}

-Here, we focus on a specific aspect of these models: the effect of unequal update rates for private and expressed opinions.
-Some EPO-type models assume that private opinions do not change over time \cite{masuda_can_2011, gaisbauer_dynamics_2020, manfredi_private-public_2020, llabres_partisan_2023}.
-By contrast, others assume that behavior and attitudes may change with equal rates \cite{banisch_opinion_2019, ye_influence_2019, leon-medina_fakers_2020, jacob_polarization_2023, dong_opinion_2024, peng_adaptive_2025}.
+There are various approaches to modeling the interplay between private and expressed (often called public) opinions.
+Some models assume that private opinions do not change over time \cite{masuda_can_2011, gaisbauer_dynamics_2020, manfredi_private-public_2020, llabres_partisan_2023}.
+By contrast, others allow both behavior and attitude to change at the same rate \cite{banisch_opinion_2019, ye_influence_2019, leon-medina_fakers_2020, jacob_polarization_2023, dong_opinion_2024, peng_adaptive_2025}.
 Finally, there are models in which the update rates for expressed and private opinions differ.
-An interesting example is the model proposed by \textcite{piras_social_2022}, which assumes that agents are generally more likely to change their behavior than their attitudes.
-When agents experience strong cognitive dissonance \cite{Festinger1957ADissonance}, however, whether they change behavior or opinion depends on how often they have altered their opinions in the past.
+An interesting example is the model proposed by \textcite{piras_social_2022}, in which the agents are generally more likely to change their behavior than their attitudes.
+However, when agents experience strong cognitive dissonance \cite{Festinger1957ADissonance}, whether they change their behavior or opinion depends on how often they have altered their opinions in the past.
 Another example, much closer to what we propose in this paper, is the concealed voter model \cite{gastner_consensus_2018}, in which agents change their expressed opinion by copying the opinion of a randomly selected neighbor (with probability $c$) or externalizing their internal opinion (with probability $e$), while the private opinion is updated by internalizing the expressed one (with probability $i$).